nitinjangir/EasyOutPass/README.md

 # EasyOutPass
-An Solution to Girl Outpass
+An Solution to Girl Outpass in National Institite of Technology, Hamirpur